17 Sep How to Prevent the Spread of Lice at Slumber Parties

 If you’re concerned your child came home with head lice, schedule a professional head lice check.
 Wet combing is a great way to check for lice, but these tiny parasites can be difficult to see with an untrained eye.

 My Hair Helpers offers head lice screenings in our salon or in the comfort of your home.
-When you use our treatment services, you also get a lifetime of free lice checks!
+When you use our head lice treatment services, you also get a lifetime of free lice checks!
 So, the next time your child attends a sleepover, bring them into us!
 You’ll never have to feel vulnerable to lice again.

 While there is an increased risk of spreading head lice at a sleepover, you can protect your child by sending them with their own hair accessories and teaching them the importance of avoiding head-to-head contact.
 If you have any questions or concerns, reach out to My Hair Helpers.
 We’ll be happy to ease your fears!